Defqon.1: Dutch Edition

 2020 did not see Defqon.1 held after the Dutch prime minister Mark Rutte declared that all events in the Netherlands were cancelled until September 2020 due to the ongoing COVID-19 pandemic.
-Defqon.1 was held virtually in 2021, with sets from participating performers streamed from the Defqon.1 website.

-The festival was held in person again in 2022, with over 100.000 unique visitors.
+Defqon.1 was held virtually in 2020 and 2021, with sets from participating performers streamed from the Defqon.1 website.
+The festival was held in person again in 2022, with over 100,000 unique visitors.

+The 2025 edition marked the 25th anniversary of the Hardstyle genre; the Sunday programming featured an extended five-hour set chronicling the history of the genre, featuring appearances by 61 producers.

+Due to the 2026 European heatwaves, organizers initially announced on Thursday, 25 June, that it would not admit single-day ticket-holders for Friday and Saturday, in order to reduce crowd sizes as a safety measure down to 55,000 per day.
+On Midnight, 26 June, it was announced that the festival had been cancelled in full due to the Code Red extreme heat warning issued by the Royal Netherlands Meteorological Institute.
+Q-dance stated that all ticketholders would be refunded.